Get Started with Native iOS Development

 After a sequence of log messages, a congratulatory message appears.
 Pat yourself on the back, too.
 Your new native iOS app is now ready to run.

-The project created by forceios is ready to run immediately.
-It doesn’t do a whole lot—it just executes a simple SOQL query and displays a table of names.
-But at least you know that the plumbing is in place and ready to do your bidding.
+The project created by forceios executes a simple SOQL query and displays a table of accounts.
+Each account lets you drill down into its contacts and view their details.
+No life-changing innovation there, but at least it lets you know that the plumbing is in place and ready to do your bidding.
 Let’s see it in action!

 Before posting any Mobile SDK app publicly, remember to replace the generic settings with values from your own connected app.
 So that you don’t forget, let’s do that now.